shmn18/Track-a-MAC/README.md

 search for a specific mac addres.
 If its a match, it should return switches, vlans and ports on the MAC address and identify the connection port.

-This project consists of following files.
+This project consists of following files:-

 1. addDevice.php
 2. removeDevice.php